csc510fall23g45/cheapBuy/docs/Improvements.md

-# cheapBuy Phase 4 Improvements
+# CheapBuy Phase 4 Improvements
 <br><br>
 Following are the improvements made in Phase 4 of the project: